JonathanFry3/KSolve/ACKOWLEDGEMENTS.md

 The front end code KSolver.cpp is a direct edit of @ShootMe's KlondikeSolver.cpp.
 It implements a largely compatible interface to facilitate comparison or migration.

-The remaining code in this repository, aside from robin_hood.h, is original but its general outline and its best ideas are all based on @ShootMe's work.
+The remaining code in this repository, aside from parallel_hashmap, is original but its general outline and its best ideas are all based on @ShootMe's work.
+I lifted those ideas before I became aware of their basis, the A* algorithm.

-robin_hood.h, the high-performance hash map that makes this code fast, is the work of Martin Ankerl \(@martinus\).
+parallel_hashmap, an unordered_map-like structure especially well adapted to multi-threaded operation, is the work of Gregory Popovitch \(@greg7mdp on github\).

 Jonathan Fry \(@JonathanFry3\)